 The country is aiming to help resolve conflicts in many African countries including Liberia, Sierra Leone and neighbouring Côte d'Ivoire.
 It is seeking to prevent or refuse the spill over of conflict from neighbouring states into Mali as much as possible.

 The road conditions in Mali are very poor outside of the main cities, and the average driving standard is erratic and unpredictable.
 Night-time checkpoints operate in Mali at various locations spread across the country and are in place from 9pm until sun rise.
-You should keep vehicle and personal identification on you or in your vehicle at all times when travelling in Mali.
+The best travel advice for Mali is that you should keep vehicle and personal identification on you or in your vehicle at all times when travelling in Mali.

 You can drive with most national driving licences including UK, EU and US licences.
 It is advised not to drive unless you are experienced who is familiar with the unpredictable Mali terrain.